How To Seal Burnt Wood in 5 EASY Steps!

 The stain makes the wood more waterproof and prevents it from rotting and decaying due to weather elements.

-Staining is recommended for burnt furniture or woodwork that keep outside since it provides extra protection to keep the wood for so long.
+Staining is recommended for burnt furniture or woodwork that is kept outside since it provides extra protection to keep the wood for so long.

 Before applying the sealant to the wood, let the previously applied stain layers dry and cure completely.